hannibal002/SkyHanni/docs/tutorials/graph_network.md

 - `/shnavigateall <target type>`
     - This allows you to navigate in a circle to all waypoints of a given category, e.g., fairy souls, hoppity eggs, fishing hotspots/wormholes.
-    - On Torrhus Canyon are additionally those categories: Hideonsun, Honeyhive, Pangolin, Sanger, Tree Protection Order.
+    - On Torrhus Canyon, those categories exist additionally: Hideonsun, Honeyhive, Pangolin, Sanger, Tree Protection Order.

 ## Graph Editor

 To enable the Graph Editor, run the command `/shgraph`.
 To exit the Graph Editor, run the command again or press the **Exit Key** (by default `Enter`).
 To load the Graph Editor with the existing [Repo data](https://github.com/hannibal002/SkyHanni-REPO/tree/main/constants/island_graphs) of the current island, run `/shgraphloadthisisland`.

 Press the **Vision Key** (by default `M`) to toggle visibility of nodes and edges behind blocks.